 Wisconsin COVID-19 Vaccine Program is continuing to enroll entities that wish to administer COVID-19 vaccine in Wisconsin.
 This page delineates the steps and other information needed to enroll in the program and get approved to administer COVID-19 vaccine in Wisconsin.
-To become a COVID-19 vaccinator, all organizations must have an approved Form A and Form B. To redistribute vaccine, all enrolled COVID-19 vaccinators must also have an approved Redistribution Form.
+To become a COVID-19 vaccinator, all organizations must have an approved Form A, Form B, and Redistribution Form.
 See the general vaccination guidance page for steps to redistribute vaccine.

 Useful links and resources

 Webinars for stakeholders and vaccinators are held the second Tuesday of every month from 11 a.m. to noon.
 The Zoom link for the webinar has not changed.

 New attendees need to register for this webinar.
 Once you register, you can use the same Zoom link for every webinar.